Pulsar timing in the Galactic Center: Abstract

 \section{Abstract}

 We propose a novel approach which implements the relativistic calculations of the photon travel time into a robust timing model for pulsars orbiting supermassive black holes.
-We demonstrate the inability of current timing codes based on the post-Newtonian expansion of General Relativity to correctly estimate the relativistic time of arrival of the emitted pulses at an Earth-based observatory.
+We demonstrate that timing models relying on the lowest-order (1PN) post-Newtonian approximation can produce significant discrepancies in strong-field configurations, affecting the predicted relativistic times of arrival at an Earth-based observatory.
 We also show how a misestimation of the pulsar parameters can lead to the appearance of phase-dependent residual, which hints at a tremendous constraining power of the binary and intrinsic parameters for timing observations of potential pulsars at the Galactic Center.